-EX-L and EX-V6 without Navigation System Manual selections will cause the word AUTO in the display to go out.
+Making any manual selection causes the word AUTO in the display to go out.

-EX-L and EX-V6 with Navigation System If you press the A/C button next to the display, the manual selections will show in the display.
-Manual selection will cause the light in the AUTO button to turn off.
+EX-L and EX-V6 with navigation system If you press the A/C button next to the display, the manual selections will show in the display.
+Making any manual selection causes the indicator in the AUTO button to turn off.